2024

 • Osman Bahadır Dinçer, bicc

-• Elizabeth Ferris, Georgetown University, USA
+• Elizabeth Ferris, Georgetown University

 Chair: Terry Martin, journalist